Smurf/fedora-workstation/README.md

 #### Non-TB Docks not working

-The Intel Xe graphics on the 11th gen laptop CPUs has issues with displayport MST making non-thunderbolt USB C docks not work.
+Some docks and laptop combos have issues with displayport MST making non-thunderbolt USB C docks not work.
 To run this fix use the `i915` tag with the `workstation.yml` playbook.

 ```
 ansible-playbook workstation.yml --become --ask-become-pass --tags i915